X86-64: macOS

 Mac OS X 10.4.7 and higher versions of Mac OS X 10.4 run 64-bit command-line tools using the POSIX and math libraries on 64-bit Intel-based machines, just as all versions of Mac OS X 10.4 and 10.5 run them on 64-bit PowerPC machines.
 No other libraries or frameworks work with 64-bit applications in Mac OS X 10.4.

 The kernel, and all kernel extensions, are 32-bit only.

 Mac OS X 10.5 supports 64-bit GUI applications using Cocoa, Quartz, OpenGL, and X11 on 64-bit Intel-based machines, as well as on 64-bit PowerPC machines.

 All non-GUI libraries and frameworks also support 64-bit applications on those platforms.
 The kernel, and all kernel extensions, are 32-bit only.

 Mac OS X 10.6 is the first version of macOS that supports a 64-bit kernel.
 However, not all 64-bit computers can run the 64-bit kernel, and not all 64-bit computers that can run the 64-bit kernel will do so by default.

 The 64-bit kernel, like the 32-bit kernel, supports 32-bit applications; both kernels also support 64-bit applications.
-32-bit applications have a virtual address space limit of 4 GB under either kernel.
+32-bit applications have a virtual address space limit of 4 GiB under either kernel.
 The 64-bit kernel does not support 32-bit kernel extensions, and the 32-bit kernel does not support 64-bit kernel extensions.

 OS X 10.8 includes only the 64-bit kernel, but continues to support 32-bit applications; it does not support 32-bit kernel extensions, however.

 macOS 10.15 includes only the 64-bit kernel and no longer supports 32-bit applications.
-This removal of support has presented a problem for WineHQ (and the commercial version CrossOver), as it needs to still be able to run 32-bit Windows applications.
+This removal of support has presented a problem for Wine (and the commercial version CrossOver), as it needs to still be able to run 32-bit Windows applications.
 The solution, termed wine32on64, was to add thunks that bring the CPU in and out of 32-bit compatibility mode in the nominally 64-bit application.

 macOS uses the universal binary format to package 32- and 64-bit versions of application and library code into a single file; the most appropriate version is automatically selected at load time.
 In Mac OS X 10.6, the universal binary format is also used for the kernel and for those kernel extensions that support both 32-bit and 64-bit kernels.